cyclosm/cyclosm-cartocss-style/README.md

 CyclOSM
 =======

-This is a [CartoCSS](https://carto.com/developers/styling/cartocss/) style designed with cycling in mind.
+CyclOSM is a [CartoCSS](https://carto.com/developers/styling/cartocss/) map style designed with cycling in mind.
+It leverages [OpenStreetMap](https://www.openstreetmap.org/) data to create a beautiful and practical cycling map!

 [![Build Status](https://api.travis-ci.org/cyclosm/cyclosm-cartocss-style.svg?branch=master)](https://travis-ci.org/cyclosm/cyclosm-cartocss-style)

-**Note:** This is currently a Work In Progress.
+## Demonstration

+A demonstration of this style is available at [https://cyclosm.org](https://cyclosm.org).

+The tile server is provided by [OpenStreetMap-France](https://www.openstreetmap.fr), many thanks to them for the support!

 ## Philosophy

 CyclOSM is a new cycle-oriented render.
-Contrary to [OpenCycleMap](http://opencyclemap.org/), this render is free and aims at being more complete to take into account a wider diversity of cycle habits.
+Contrary to [OpenCycleMap](http://opencyclemap.org/), this render is free and open-source software and aims at being more complete to take into account a wider diversity of cycling habits.

 In urban areas, it renders the main different types of cycle tracks and lanes, on each side of the road, for helping you draw your bike to work route.
 It also